rfzeg/add_markers/README.md

 ---

-## Usage example in combination with a waypoint generator node using Gazebo as simulation:
+## Example in combination with a waypoint generator node in Gazebo:

 + Clone following repositories to a catkin workspace (for example ~/catkin_ws/src):